 Visitors can take a walk on the paved streets, take a look to the tiny chapels, or just relax on the beach – enjoy the great atmospheres of Karpathos!
 Arkasa don’t have a long promenade at the beach or picturesque port, but the traditional houses of the center are well maintaned and have nice look.

 The town has supermarket and pharmacy near the main road, so you don’t have to go to Pigadia for these.
+Mentionable restaurants of Arkasa, which have great reviews and delicious food are Parthenon Restaurant, Kipos Taverna, City View Grill To Steki Tou Markou and Στέκι ο Ευλογημένος (Steki o Evlogimenos).

 On the top of Paleokastro there lies Arkesia, or known as the Acropolis Of Ancient Arkasa (Ακρόπολη Αρχαίας Αρκάνσας), one of the most important cities in the ancient times in Karpathos island.
 The ruins can be reached on a hiking trail, which starts from Agia Sophia.
-Visitors can see ruins of some walls and a few columns here, and of course panoramic views to the west coast.
-One of the most important sights in Arkasa is Ypapanti church in the town center, which is the largest church of the town with whitewashed walls and beautiful bell tower.

 When you visit the area, don’t forget to discover Finiki village (Φοινίκι), just 1,5 kilometers away from the town.
-This small settlement was the primary port or the area for centuries, and now it is a beloved seaside resort of Karpathos island.
+This small settlement was the primary port or the area for centuries, and now it is a beloved seaside resort of Karpathos Island.
 Finiki offers atmospheres of a fishing village and famous for its fish taverns and the picturesque views even in Greece.

 From Arkasa you can visit Agios Theodoros beach in the south, where a small chapel and a sandy beach with shallow waters await for visitors.
+This is place is the nearest point to Kasos Island, which is situated 6 kilometers away from here.

 What you should know about Arkasa beach